spinalcordtoolbox/sct_docker/Install_WSL.rst

 .. -*- coding: utf-8; indent-tabs-mode:nil; -*-

 ############################################################
-Spinal Cord Toolbox for Windows : Windows subsyetm for linux
+Spinal Cord Toolbox for Windows : Windows subsystem for linux
 ############################################################

 This documentation shows how to install the latest version of SCT.
 If you want install a different version of SCT please specify the version number you want.